 After defining the scope, you will have to create the roadmap for the implementation work.
-An ETRM system will likely have several dependencies that you will have to identify.
+A CTRM system will likely have several dependencies that you will have to identify.
 Start with the things that you have to do before you can even begin the project.
 Do you need to have people with specific subject matter expertise to help create the business requirements?
 If so, make sure that these resources will have time allotted to meet to explain requirements.
 Another example is new technical environments may need to be created for the new software.

 As you think about the sequence of delivery for your project, think about the most logical way to deliver the product.
 For example, attempting to reconcile accounting while the results from the front and mid office have not been signed off may be prove to be impossible.
 It may be better approach to phase the project and deliver front and mid office first and then begin the process of reconciling the accounting results.
 The roadmap that is created should take into account these dependencies to avoid making an already difficult task more difficult.